HISTORY OF THE UNIVERSITY

-Florida National University opened its first class on January 4th, 1988, in the city of Hialeah, Florida, as Florida International Institute under the administration of Dr. José Regueiro, Mrs. María C. Regueiro and Mr. Omar Sánchez.
-It offered business, computer, dental, electronics (now discontinued), medical, paralegal, and travel programs.
+Florida National University opened its first class on January 4th, 1988, in the city of Hialeah, Florida, as Florida International Institute under the administration of Dr. José Regueiro, Dr. María C. Regueiro and Mr. Omar Sánchez.
+It offered business, computer, dental, electronics, medical, paralegal, and travel programs.
 The institution soon became Florida International College and finally in September 1989, Florida National College.
-A second campus was initiated in Miami (Flagler Campus) on March 3, 1989; a third campus was opened in Miami (Bird Road Campus) on March 5, 1990.
+The second campus (Flagler Campus) was initiated in Miami on March 3, 1989 and the third campus was opened in Miami (Bird Road Campus) on March 5, 1990.

 The third floor has a capacity for approximately 624 students in 17 classrooms.
 There are also 6 offices, a faculty planning room, a computer lab, 4 storage rooms and mechanical rooms.
 The third floor also has an air-conditioned bridge that connects to the fourth floor of the former main classroom building providing the students access to both buildings without going outside.

 The fourth floor has a capacity for approximately 573 students in 15 classrooms.
-There are also 8 offices, a crime lab, a 10 bed nursing lab with a maternity room, a pediatrics room, 2 SimMan simulation rooms and a classroom.
+There are also 8 offices, a crime lab, a 10-bed nursing lab with a maternity room, a pediatrics room, 2 SimMan simulation rooms and a classroom.
 The fourth floor also has 4 storage rooms and mechanical rooms.

 The fifth floor has a capacity for approximately 519 students in 13 classrooms, a chemistry/biology lab, a physics/math lab, and a physical therapy lab with a classroom.
-There are also 7 offices, 3 storage rooms and mechanical rooms.
+There are also 8 offices, 3 storage rooms and mechanical rooms.

 The sixth floor houses the student union and has the capacity for approximately 700 students.
 It also includes the Student Government office, a game room, and a cafeteria.
 There are also vending machines.